 UNDERGROUND ENERGY STORAGE

-Storelectric’s salt caverns store at pressures that roughly balance the pressure of the rock; fracking is at over ten times that pressure, to crack it.
+- Storelectric’s salt caverns store air at pressures that roughly balance the pressure of the rock; fracking requires over ten times this pressure.

-Fracking introduces grit/sand to keep the cracks open, and noxious chemicals to leach the hydrocarbons; Storelectric introduces no pollutants.
+- Fracking uses grit or sand to keep cracks open, and noxious chemicals to extract hydrocarbons; Storelectric’s technology will introduce no harmful pollutants.

 Our hydrogen storage technology integrates with our other green energy solutions to power the transition to a greener future.

-Our hydrogen storage solutions can either be built new or transform previous gas and petroleum storage sites to multi-use green energy storage sites; providing both electricity storage with Compressed Air Energy Storage (CAES), Hydrogen storage and storage of other products (e.g. synthesised ammonia or methanol) side-by-side.
+Our hydrogen storage solutions can either be built new or transform previous gas and petroleum storage sites to multi-use green energy storage sites, providing electricity storage with Compressed Air Energy Storage (CAES), hydrogen storage and storage of other products (e.g. synthesised ammonia or methanol) side-by-side.

 HOW HYDROGEN CAES WORKS